Heroic2024/Heroic2024/README.md

 <h3 align="center">A passionate Cybersecurity Enthusiast</h3>

 # 💫 About Me:
-<br>I am passionate about exploring the huge world of cybersecurity, delving into its diverse domains, and building secure digital solutions for tomorrow..<br>I also do web development and learn how to code well and securely.<br>Currently I am working on Application Security and learning how to use Linux.<br>
+<br>I am passionate about exploring the huge world of cybersecurity, delving into its diverse domains, and building secure digital solutions for tomorrow..<br>I also do web development and learn how to code well and securely.<br>Current Projects:<br>
+● Personal Home Lab